philipturner/molecular-renderer/Sources/HardwareCatalog/Simulation/DMSTooltips/README.md

 </div>

-The discharged state hasn't been analyzed yet with GFN-FF preconditioning.
+The discharged state is the only state waiting to be analyzed with GFN-FF preconditioning.
 Results for energy, structure, and bond order are shown below.
-The energy and structure is almost identical to that without preconditioning.
+The energy and structure are almost identical to that without preconditioning.
 We should investigate whether this agreement exists for other tooltip variants.

 ```
  C  H  Rav=1.0959 sigma=0.0041  Rmin=1.0905  Rmax=1.1027    24